Ayaad72/FinTrack/SRE_Defense_Questions.md

 - Postconditions
 - Exception handling

-Now convert this into a utfuyuufufuyfhgfhgf story with acceptance criteria.
+Now convert this into a user story with acceptance criteria.
 Which format is better for FinTrack and why?

 **Expected Answer Points:**
 - Proper use case format